jpniederer/Dev-eryday/_posts/2017-7-23-Weekly-Update-July-16-22.markdown

 date: 2017-7-23 12:25:00 +0000
 categories: Dev-eryday
 ---
 I finally finished *[Fullstack React][rjs]*.
 It was a wonderful overview of the current best practices for using React.
 The book covers a wide range of topics and gives you enough information about each of them to get you started.
-It may not cover every topic in depth, the coverage of React Native was fairly lax, but *Fullstack React* is a great reference to have for any software developer interested in using React.
+It may not cover every topic in depth, I especially found the coverage of React Native to be lax, but *Fullstack React* is a great reference to have for any software developer interested in using React.

 Another interesting course popped up on Pluralsight this week.
 A course titled, [Working With Graph Algorithms in Python][graph], was published.
 Courses centered around data structures and algorithms are uncommon on Pluralsight.
 I'm about an hour into the course so far and I'm really enjoying the content.
 It's mostly review, outside of the particular implementations in Python, so far but it's definitely a topic worth reviewing regularly.
+Graphs have many practical applications and are a common topic of discussion in software engineering interviews.

 Finished
 --------